 - This bit reflects the ability of the system, and SMMU implementation, to support IO-Coherent access to memory shared coherently with the PE.
 If either the SMMU or system cannot fully support IO-coherent access to SMMU structures/queues/translations, this reads as 0. - Note: This bit only pertains to accesses made directly by the SMMU in response to internal operations.
-It does not indicate that transactions from client devices are also IO-coherent, this capability must be determined in a system-specific manner. - Note: For embedded implementations using preset tables or queues, this bit only pertains to accesses made outside of the preset structures.
+It does not indicate that transactions from client devices are also IO-coherent, this capability must be determined in a system-specific manner, for example using the CCA field specified in the IO Remapping Table [9]. - Note: For embedded implementations using preset tables or queues, this bit only pertains to accesses made outside of the preset structures.